natgo/wt-wiki-scraper/wikitext-transpiled/ground/2S1%20(Italy).md

 * HE is unreliable against heavy tanks, many medium tanks can resist turret shots
 * Very weak armour without any compensation
-** If more than 12 shells is carried, it's almost impossible to survive a turret hit due to the weird ammo rack placement, but having such a low ammo load is bad for long-term gameplay
+** If more than 13 shells are carried, it's almost impossible to survive a turret hit due to the weird ammo rack placement, but having such a low ammo load is bad for long-term gameplay
-** Crew placement is not ideal, any shot that didn't hit ammo racks will likely hit the gunner instead
+** Crew placement is not ideal, any shot that doesn't hit ammo racks will likely hit the gunner instead
 * Long profile, being hit while passing a crossing in a city might end badly
 * Extremely slow turret traverse
 * Commander scope is blocked by the IR spotlight, can be very annoying to deal with